Homeschooling Only Child

 I don’t have any sisters or brothers, so I can identify with those who are homeschooling an only child.
 Growing up, well meaning friends and strangers encouraged my single mother to “give” me a brother or sister, saying that I was surely lonely, or destined to become spoiled rotten.

 Thankfully, I am neither.
 As an only child, I never had to compete for favor and attention, nor wonder who my mother loved the most.
-As a result I grew up feeling self-confident and secure, and to this day, my mother and I are extremely close.
+I grew up feeling self-confident and secure, and to this day, my mother and I are extremely close.

-As a mother of 3, I sometimes feel I’m performing a juggling act knowing one of the balls will drop at any time.
-I start my son on a handwriting page, then rush to help my daughter with a puzzle, then run to retrieve the baby who has wandered into the bathroom to play in the toilet.
+As a mother of 4, I sometimes feel I'm performing a juggling act knowing one of the balls will drop at any time.
+I start my son on a math assignment, then rush to help my daughter with a handwriting page, then sit down to read a book to my preschooler, only to get back up again and retrieve the baby who has wandered into the bathroom to play in the toilet.

 In contrast, only child homeschoolers have time to provide one on one attention without hurrying to meet the needs of another child.
 Their children can develop on their own timetables without competing with a gifted sibling or slowing down for a younger child.